MadeleineWalder/pp5api/README.md

 ![Feed page mobile](/docs/screenshots/404m.jpg)

-If I were to unfollow (name) and refresh the page I would no longer see their posts on the feed:
+For example if I were to unfollow (name) and refresh the page I would no longer see their posts on the feed:

 ![Unfollowed post](/docs/screenshots/404m.jpg)

 Outcome: tests passed

-If the user is logged in and clicks 'Liked' in the navbar, they should see the Liked page where posts they have liked are displayed:
+If the user clicks 'Liked' in the navbar, they should see the Liked page where posts they have liked are displayed:

 Liked page on desktop: